 By pursuing expansionary fiscal policy, they were attempting to maintain full employment (a noble objective).
 However, it led to a rise in inflation and inflation expectations.
 Combined with powerful trades unions in the 1970s, this led to a sharp rise in inflation (25% by 1979).
 Arguably these rates of inflation were costly for the economy and led to an almost inevitable recession in 1980. see: recession 1980-81

 Boosting aggregate demand in the mid 1970s wasn’t a prudent use of demand management.
-For example, in liquidity trap of 2008, I felt there was a strong case for fiscal expansion, but in the mid 1970s, with inflation already rampant, it didn’t deal with the fundamental problems of UK economy, but led to a short-term boom and bust.
+For example, in a liquidity trap of 2008, I felt there was a strong case for fiscal expansion, but in the mid 1970s, with inflation already rampant, it didn’t deal with the fundamental problems of UK economy but led to a short-term boom and bust.

 Another factor to consider is how much expansionary fiscal policy actually helped boost economic growth and keep unemployment low.
 From a theoretical perspective, economists will certainly disagree about this.
-Monetarists, argue that such a fiscal expansion does very little to boost real GDP in the long run.
+Monetarists argue that such a fiscal expansion does very little to boost real GDP in the long run.
 They will argue that it mainly causes crowding out and rising inflation expectations.
-Keynesians however, argue that a fiscal expansion does help stimulate an economy, suffering from a downturn.
+Keynesians however argue that a fiscal expansion does help stimulate an economy, suffering from a downturn.

 Readers Question: Was there any policies the Government could have enacted to try and reduce both the rate of inflation and unemployment simultaneously?

-The main approach would have to have been through supply side policies.
+The main approach would have to have been through supply-side policies.
 In particular,

 - Ending state subsidies to inefficient industries.